Helpful Tips for a Mediterranean Cruise

 Cruising the Mediterranean is an unforgettable experience.

-Whether you’re marveling at ancient architecture, enjoying a sunset on the Adriatic, shopping for blown glass in Murano, or savoring fresh pasta at a seaside café, there’s something magical about this part of the world.
+Whether you’re marveling at ancient architecture, enjoying a sunset on the Adriatic, shopping for blown glass in Murano, cruising through Rome on a golf cart, or savoring fresh pasta at a seaside café, there’s something magical about this part of the world.

 With a little planning and these tips, you can cruise smart, avoid unnecessary costs, and make the most of your time in each port.